ABOUT THE ACADEMY

 “A phenomenally enriching experience with fantastic resources and opportunities.”
 Teacher attendee, Astrobiology Academy

-The initiative has places for anyone with a science and technology background who has a good writing ability and is keen to be involved in creating and editing lesson plans for secondary schools.
-Teachers from upper secondary school, who are enthusiastic and self-motivated with interests in the fields of chemistry, biology, physics, geology, astronomy or engineering are particularly welcome, but the academy is not limited to teachers.
+The initiative has places for anyone who is keen to be involved in creating lesson plans and activities for primary and secondary schools.
+Teachers from primary and secondary school who are enthusiastic and self-motivated with interests in any area of science are welcome, but you don’t need a background in science!
+We have had many primary and secondary school teachers with no direct background in science.
 Teachers from remote schools or smaller schools with limited resources will be preferentially selected to attend.

 The Academy runs with the generous support of a number of sponsors and therefore selected applicants attend for free (all you need is to meet your transport costs) and attendance at the academy fulfills a year’s worth of CPD requirements for teachers.

 “Interesting course with lots of opportunities to ask questions.”
 Teacher attendee, Astrobiology Academy